MedTAG/medtag-core/README.md

 This repository contains the full source code of MedTAG, a biomedical annotation tool for tagging biomedical concepts in clinical reports.

-MedTAG provides four annotation modes:
+MedTAG provides four annotation types:

 - *Concepts*: allows the user to specify which concepts are relevant for a document.
 Users can take advantage of auto-complete functionalities for searching the relevant concepts to assign to each document.